oktadev/okta-blog/_source/_posts/2024-10-03-terraform-ci-cd.md

 You'll create a new repository within your GitHub Organization and then connect it to your local development environment:

 1. **Create a new repository**: We created a templated repository for you to use for this guide.
 Follow the [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) instruction from GitHub and use this [sample template](https://github.com/oktadev/okta-terraform-devops-template-example).
-Select your GitHub Organization as the owner and name the repository using a structure such as `{okta-domain-name}-okta-terraform` (e.g., `verysecureorg-okta-terraform`).
+Select your GitHub Organization as the owner and name the repository using a structure such as `{okta-domain-name}-okta-terraform` (e.g., `atk-okta-terraform`).
 Ensure you set the repository to **Private**.
 This setting is crucial as the repository will run GitHub Actions workflows and have information related to your environment (e.g., AWS resource names).
 2. **Clone the Repository**: Once you create your repository, copy the clone link and run the following commands in the command line.
 Replace the variables with your GitHub username, GitHub organization, and repository name:
 ```bash
 git clone https://{your_github_username}@github.com/{your-github-organization}/{your-repository-name}.git